phaustin/a301_students_eoas/notebooks/assignments/assignment3b_solution.md

 Answer:  Channel 32 has more water vapor absorption, so increasing water vapor content increases the absorption in Channel 31.
 Because the vapor is colder than the surface,' emission to space is reduced, and the channel 31 brightness temperature is lower than the surface temperature as seen in the clearer Channel 3..
 This explains the negative values, and the fact that the negative magnitude becomes larger at large vapor concentrations.
-There's a lot of scatter, however.
+There's a lot of scatter, however and the BTD rapidily becomes independent of water vapor for moister grid cells